RemingDev2/Minecraft-Server-Restarter/README.md

 # Goal
 This file allows you to restart your Minecraft server (hosted locally), if it stops.

+MODS DO IT WELL, WITHOUT CONFIGURATION BUT I DID IT BEFORE FOUND MODS

 ## Setup
 **Place it in the root of the server**